 - By 2020, more than half of major new business processes and systems will incorporate some element, large or small, of the Internet of Things. – Gartner Predicts 2016: Unexpected Implications Arising from the Internet of Things

 - 65% of approximately 1,000 global business executives surveyed say they agree organizations that leverage the internet of things will have a significant advantage; 19% however, still say they have never heard of the Internet of Things. – Internet of Things Institute 2016 I0T Trends Survey

-- 80% of retailers worldwide say they agree that the Internet of Things will drastically change the way companies do business in the next three years. – Retail Systems Research: The Internet of Things in Retail: Great Expectations 80% of retailers worldwide agree that the Internet of Things will drastically change the way… Click To Tweet
+- 80% of retailers worldwide say they agree that the Internet of Things will drastically change the way companies do business in the next three years. – Retail Systems Research: The Internet of Things in Retail: Great Expectations 80% of retailers worldwide agree that the Internet of Things will drastically change the way companies do business in the next 3 years.
+Click To Tweet

 - By 2018, six billion things will have the ability to request support. – Gartner Predicts 2016: CRM Customer Service and Support